fathimakm/web_security_notes/sql_injection.md

 __Since 1=1 is always true, the query will return all items.__
 SELECT * FROM products WHERE category = 'Gifts' OR 1=1--' AND released = 1

+* to expoit sql injection vulnerability, it is necessary to know some information like the type and version of the database software, the tables and columns that the database contains.

 ## Preventing SQL Vulneraberalities
 * use prepared statements (parameterized queries)